📌 What is a TikTok brand deal and how do you get one?

 | Mega / Celebrity | 1M+ | $30,000–$500,000+ | Cultural reach, viral potential |

-These are baseline rates for a single sponsored TikTok post.
-Rates increase significantly for: usage rights (+50–200%), exclusivity clauses (+25–50% per month of exclusivity), multiple deliverables, and long-term ambassador arrangements.
+These are baseline rates for a single sponsored post.
+Rates increase significantly for: usage rights (+50–200%), exclusivity clauses (+25–50% per month), multiple deliverables, and long-term ambassador arrangements.
 Niche and engagement rate matter more than follower count alone — a finance creator with 30K highly engaged followers will regularly command more than a general lifestyle creator with 200K passive followers.

 A "productivity and AI tools" account with 45,000 followers partnered with a SaaS task-management startup on a hybrid deal: